seanbpayne/PFSWedNotes/circus.md

 ## Circus Day
 1. Plan show format
 2. Purchase temporary upgrades
-    * Beer (5 GP) - The circus generates an additional 2d6 Anticipation for the next show, and tricks with the audience trait gain a +2 circumstance bonus.
+    * Beer (5 GP) - The circus generates an additional 2d6 Anticipation for the next show and tricks with the audience trait gain a +2 circumstance bonus.
 However, the hecklers event (page 66) is automatically triggered, in addition to any other random event rolled.
     * Confections (15 gp, min 5 prestige) - The circus generates an additional 2d6 Excitement at the start of the next show.
-    * Disposable Binoculars (25 gp, min 8 prestige)
+    * Disposable Binoculars (25 gp, min 8 prestige) - Increases Maximum Anticipation by 20.
     * Merchandise, basic (20 gp, min 3 prestige) - The circus retains 25% of its final Anticipation (rounded down).
     * Merchandise, quality (40 gp, min 6 prestige) - The circus retains 50% of its final Anticipation (rounded down).
     * Merchandise, extraordinary (60 gp, min 10 prestige) - The circus retains 75% of its final Anticipation (rounded down).
 3. Choose non-performer roles
-    * animal handler, backup clown, bandleader, carnival barker, clown coordinator, costumer, lighting, medic, pyrotechnic, security guard
 4. Roll for random events
 5. Tally starting anticipation
+6. Select Ringmaster
+    * Between acts a Ringmaster can make a level approrpriate Diplomacy or Deception check.
+        * **Critical Success** Generate Anticipation and Excitement equal to the trick level.
+        * **Success** Generate Anticipation equal to the trick level.
+        * **Failure** Lose Excitement equal to half the trick level (rounded down)
+        * **Critical Failure** Lose Anticipation and Excitement equal to half the the trick level (rounded down).
-6. Perform tricks
+7. Perform tricks
     * First Act (Opener)- one trick
-        * **Critical Success** in the opener gives a +1 bonus to all tricks in the remaining three acts
+        * **Critical Success** in the opener gives a +1 circumstance bonus to all tricks in the remaining three acts
         * **Critical Failure** in the opener gives a -1 penalty to all tricks in the remaining three acts
+        * Audience tricks gain a +1 circumstance bonus
     * Second Act (Build-Up) - two tricks
+        * Tricks with multiple performers gain +1 circumstance bonus
     * Third Act (Big Number) - one trick
+        * If the trick is not the highest DC in the show then half excitement is generated and double any exitement penalty.
+        * Spectacular tricks gain a +1 circumstance bonus as well as tricks with the team trait (doesn't stack)
-    * Fourth Atc (finale) - three tricks
+    * Fourth Act (finale) - three tricks
+        * If all three performers succeed on their check add additional excitement based on the highest total act excitement generated from the best performer.
-7. Calculate success & payout
+8. Calculate success & payout
     * Gold
         * Exitement > Anticipation: (Success).
 Payout is Prestige + Final Anticipation (in gp)
         * Exitement = Anticipation: (Critical Success).
 Payout is twice what it would have been for a success
         * Exitement < Anticipation: (Failure).
 Payout is (Prestige + Final Excitment) x 1/4 (in gp)
     * Prestige
         * Critical Success: Prestige +4
-        * Critical Success: Prestige +2
+        * Success: Prestige +2
         * Failure: Prestige +1

 ## Non-performer Roles